 Museum in a Box is a community interest company based in Hoxton, London.
 We make a product called The Box, which is a simple piece of hardware you can put replica museum objects on to trigger an audio response.
 As a young student in Auckland once said, it’s “really fun because it’s like playing and learning combined.”

-To help museums increase access to their collections, and bring cultural education into hard-to-reach places.
+To help museums increase access to their collections, and connect people through shared histories.

 Museum collections flowing beyond the walls of their buildings into new contexts and spaces.
 The Box becomes a conduit for new histories being recorded and shared as objects are converted into stories.

 - Creativity is as important as numeracy and literacy.

 - Tech is a tool, not our master.

 The company started its life as an R&D project called The Small Museum, produced by our sister company Good, Form & Spectacle, at Somerset House in London in March 2015.
 We incorporated in October that year, after being so buoyed by reactions to The Small Museum, our experiments in Internet of Things, 3D printed museum objects, and telling new stories about museum objects.

 George has worked on the web since 1996.
 An expert interaction designer and product manager, she was founding designer at Flickr, then invented Flickr Commons, led design at Internet Archive.
 She’s a recognised leader in digital in the cultural sector, and speaks about her work at events around the world.